 The Agricultural & Resource Economics Master of Science (MS) - Applied Econometrics and Data Analytics degree requires 30 units of approved graduate courses.
 This sub-plan allows students to develop practical skills needed for private and public sector jobs requiring statistical analysis of economic and business data, forecasting, and other quantitative applications.

-The AREC Department offers a program leading to the Master of Science degree with a major in Agricultural and Resource Economics.
+The AREC Department offers a program leading to the Master of Science degree with a major in Agricultural & Resource Economics.
 A broad spectrum of agricultural economics subject matter is presented, with emphasis in natural resources, international business, and agribusiness.
 The Master's program provides training in the theory and methods of applied agricultural and resource economics.
 Graduating students are qualified for positions in the private sector with agribusiness, financial, farm management, and consulting firms, and in state and federal government agencies.
 Some students choose to follow the master's degree with enrollment in a Ph.D. program, either at the University of Arizona or elsewhere.
 Many AREC graduates have excelled in premier doctoral programs throughout the United States.
+We also offer an Agricultural & Resource Economics minor for PhD seeking students.

 Recommended Minimum GRE Quantitative score of 70th percentile or higher.